 Throughout the narrative, what I wanted most to know was the reason for the break-up.
 And, honestly, it was a pretty weak and boring reason.
 They had a completely normal fight, more like a discussion really, no one was overtly shitty or petty with each other.
 And bam, guy’s out the door, throws the front porch key away, immediately dives into a depression, takes on gardening, is cured of depression.
 Like, what?!

 I can’t help but feel like this story was meant to be bigger and have more nuance, but the team couldn’t develop enough corresponding allegoric puzzles and so the story was told only in the broadest of strokes.

 You know how many times sex is even hinted at?
 Not even close to one.
 It’s like it’s not even a thing in this universe.
 I’m not sure you can tell a really compelling and complex relationship story without even touching at sex, attraction, chemistry, and the complicity that comes with these things… I mean, I know it’s possible, I just don’t believe this particular story was successful at it.
-This might just be me, but I feel like sex and sex-adjacent aspects are generally what makes a relationship messy and intricate and sometimes co-dependent and almost always interesting.
+This might just be me, but I feel like sex and sex-adjacent aspects are generally what makes a relationship messy and intricate and almost always interesting.
 It’s the spice, and Maquette tried to cook with salt only.

 Of course I’m not asking for pornography here.
 Even having a quote-unquote sex scene would have certainly been too much.
 But the game’s already rated 10+, and I can’t help but feel it was a missed opportunity to not go for a slightly higher 14+, or even a Mature 17+, and have a game that could be much more grounded as a result.
 Hell, it’s not like kids aged 10–17 are super interested in a game like this anyway.